BitLocker Agent Settings (Add Key Protector)

 • TPM and Personal Identification Number (PIN).
 BitLocker uses a combination of the TPM and a user-supplied PIN.
 A PIN is four to twenty digits or, if you allow enhanced PINs, four to twenty letters, symbols, spaces, or numbers.

 • TPM, PIN, and startup key.
-BitLocker uses a combination of the TPM, a user-supplied PIN, and input from of a USB memory device that contains an external key.
+BitLocker uses a combination of the TPM, a user-supplied PIN, and input from a USB memory device that contains an external key.

 • TPM and startup key.
-BitLocker uses a combination of the TPM and input from of a USB memory device.
+BitLocker uses a combination of the TPM and input from a USB memory device.
 Startup key.
-BitLocker uses input from of a USB memory device that contains the external key.
+BitLocker uses input from a USB memory device that contains the external key.

 • Password.
 BitLocker uses a password.
 Recovery key.
 BitLocker uses a recovery key stored as a specified file in a USB memory device.